 Orange County Animal Services is promoting awareness of the legal requirements and responsibilities of using dogs and guns to hunt deer.

-The season opens on Saturday, Nov.
-12, and ends on Jan.
-2. At the direction of the Board of Orange County Commissioners, County staff hopes to mitigate health and safety concerns through public outreach.
+The season for hunting deer with dogs and guns opened on Saturday, Nov.
+10, and ends Jan.
+1. At the direction of the Board of Orange County Commissioners, county staff hopes to mitigate health and safety concerns through public outreach.

 One responsibility is that written permission must be obtained to hunt on someone’s private property.
 In Orange County, written permission is required whether or not private property is posted as “No hunting.”
 This differs from other counties in North Carolina, which requires written permission only when hunting on posted property.